catamphetamine/javascript-time-ago/README.md

 // "Mar 5, 2017"
 ```

 The "twitter" preset uses [`Intl`](https://gitlab.com/catamphetamine/relative-time-format#intl) for formatting `day/month/year` labels.
-If `Intl` is not available (for example, in Internet Explorer), it falls back to the default labels for months/years intervals: `"1 mo. ago"`/`"1 yr. ago"`.
+If `Intl` is not available (for example, in Internet Explorer), it falls back to the default labels for month/year intervals: `"1 mo. ago"`/`"1 yr. ago"`.

 __Not all locales are applicable for this preset__: only [those](https://github.com/catamphetamine/javascript-time-ago/tree/master/locale-more-styles) having `tiny.json` time labels.

 ### Approximate ("just time")

 Same as the "approximate" preset but without the "ago" part.
-I guess this preset should be considered a "legacy" one and will be removed in the next major version.
+I guess this preset is obsolete and will be removed in the next major version.

 ```js
 timeAgo.format(Date.now() - 60 * 1000, 'time')